blob42/pswatch/README.md

  # PSWatch

+Run custom commands when defined system conditions are met.

 pswatch is a minimalist process monitoring and task scheduler that allows you to watch system processes and run custom commands when specific conditions or patterns are matched.